 Offline, voice-controlled Mac AI assistant; competes on privacy and local execution against Clicky’s cloud-API approach.

-No public moat today.
+There is no real moat today.
 The product is a thin client over commodity model APIs (Anthropic, OpenAI, AssemblyAI, ElevenLabs), so defensibility depends on UX lock-in and habit formation.
-If Clicky can build proprietary on-device context memory and workflow automations that travel with the user across Mac apps, switching costs could compound.
-Until then, treat as a distribution and design bet, not a tech moat.
+If Clicky builds proprietary on-device context memory and workflow automations that travel with the user across Mac apps, switching costs could compound.
+Until then, treat it as a distribution and design bet, not a technology moat.

-Combines screen vision, voice, and LLM calls into a single ambient Mac agent rather than a chat window, with context drawn from whatever app is active.
+HeyClicky combines screen vision, voice input, and LLM calls into a single ambient Mac agent rather than a chat window, with context drawn from whatever app the user is actively working in.